gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 **The same year.
 That was quick!**

-My bachelor's was in philosophy, and I'd taken the intro CS and undergrad AI courses at Cal.
+My bachelor's was in philosophy, and I'd taken the intro CS and the undergrad AI course at Cal.
 I wanted a double major, but for unit cap reasons in the UC system I couldn't.
 I decided I wanted to go to grad school in CS, but not having a bachelor's in it might be a hindrance, so I took a gap year to build my credentials and apply to grad programs.
 That's why I had the time to get so